 There really isn’t much to say about The Sandman.
-I actually don’t think he was the best reliever of all-time, but he was certainly one of them.
 Aside from being extremely humble and an all-around fantastic guy (seriously, you should read his book) he is the all-time leader in saves.
 There’s no questions about whether Mo will get into the Hall of Fame first ballot, the questions are more about what percentage of the vote he’ll get.
-I think he’ll probably be be somewhere in the low-to-mid nineties, mostly because there are some voters who aren’t keen on letting relievers into the Hall of Fame.
+I think he’ll probably be somewhere in the low-to-mid nineties, mostly because there are some voters who aren’t keen on letting relievers into the Hall of Fame.
 ERA: 2.21; WHIP: 1.000; K/9: 8.2; 652 Saves, 1115 IP in 19 seasons.
-All-time leader in saves, ERA+ and games finished.
+All-time leader in saves, ERA+, and games finished.

 Notable 2019 newcomers: Roy Halladay (RHP, Tor); Todd Helton (1B, Col); Andy Pettite (LHP, NYY); Lance Berkman (1B, Hou); Miguel Tejada (SS, Oak).

 2019 “Why are you on the ballot?” guys: Yorvit Torrealba, Jose Contreras, Ramon Hernandez, Darren Oliver, John Garland.